emilyemorehouse/git-hooked/README.md

 # Git Hooked

-This repository is meant to be a companion to a blog post (that is yet to be published).
+This repository is a companion to my blog post, [Git Hooked](http://emilyemorehouse.com/blog/012-git-hooked/).

 There is a branch for each option presented in the post for managing Git hooks: